Skip to main content

 FeatureOS (formerly HelloNext) bundles feedback boards, a public roadmap, a changelog, and a knowledge base into one platform.
 It aims to be the single tool for product communication with users.

-The changelog component is particularly well-done — it supports in-app widgets, email notifications, and RSS, which helps close the feedback loop with users who submitted requests.
+The changelog component is particularly well-done.
+It supports in-app widgets, email notifications, and RSS, which helps close the feedback loop with users who submitted requests.
 For teams managing feature requests through the RICE framework, FeatureOS provides the input layer while a tool like the Weighted Scoring Model handles prioritization.

 Pricing: Runway $29/month, Takeoff $79/month, Fly $149/month